Plus 9 activities also at half-price: bodyboard the Olifants, hike, see rock paintings ...

 Kirstenbosch Gardens, the largest of nine National Botanical Gardens in South Africa, is more than just a place to picnic and hike: it’s also a living museum, a haven for the country’s historic horticulture.
 The large majority of plants are indigenous, with a few minor exceptions (and with good excuses).

 Get nasal in the Fragrance Garden, educated in the Useful Plant section, and blown-away in the Protea Garden.
-There’s is so much to see, touch, and experience: only a full day’s attention will do.
+There’s is so much to see, touch, and experience.

 - Sketch book; take a leaf out of artist Gill Condy’s book and commit foliage to folio.